BattleZips/BattleZips-Noir/README.md

 npm run generate-frontend-files
 ```

-This command will generate an acir and circuit file for each specified proof as well as copy the the `@noir-lang` package wasm files out from `node_modules`.
+This command will generate an acir file for each specified proof.
 These files will then get written to a subdirectory of [deploy]("https://github.com/BattleZips/BattleZips-Noir/tree/main/deploy") called `frontend`.
 From here they can simply be copied to the public directory of the [BattleZips-Noir frontend]("https://github.com/Ian-Bright/BattleZips-Noir-frontend")

 ### Important Note